BigPolarBear1/factorization/README.md

 Only zx+y and the polynomial value must factor to be consider a valid smooth for the number field sieve algorithm.
 And here we see an example of achieving a small value for both.
 Hence, proving that it is possible.

 Update: Did some more thinking.
 Using the above, it would be trivial to find examples where the polynomial value is square and zx+y is square.
-And actually we then only need squaredness for the quadratic character base.. but I wonder if I cant simply use the precomputed hashmap for that.
+And actually we then only need squaredness for the quadratic character base.. but I wonder if I cant simply use the precomputed hashmap for that and just multiply both sides with squares until all the legendre symbols are squares too.
 Hmm.
 I'm starting to see something...
 I can probably skip the entire linear algebra step this way.

 #### To run from folder "CUDA_QS_variant":</br></br>